Curacao Travel Information - What To Expect

 Safety/Health Warnings: The drinking water is actually desalinated sea water.
 Locals claim the water is why Curacao-made Amstel beer tastes so good.
 Wear long pants, socks and good shoes for protection against the elements, i.e., cactus.

-Snakes & Other Venomous Creatures: Scorpions, no poisonous snakes.
+Snakes & Other Venomous Creatures: Scorpions do live here but no poisonous snakes.

 For More Information: Website